Hottest Home Trends for 2018 That You Should Definitely Try

 The year 2018 is officially here!
 And with the new year comes new trends and styles to try out.
-Recently, Pantone named ultra violet as 2018’s color of the year.
-But other than the luxe velvet shade that is sure to take over the world, there are other 2018 home trends that you ought to try out.
-So after making it your new year’s resolution to give your home a fresh, new look, browse through the list below to start getting creative.
+Recently, Pantone named ultra violet as 2018’s color of the year and we got decorating ideas for you.
+But other than the luxe velvet shade that is sure to take over the world, there are other 2018 home trends you ought to try out.
+So after making it your new year’s resolution to give your home a fresh, new look, browse through the list below to get creative.

 2018 Home Trends to Help You Start the New Year Right

 Scroll down for the video